 For a little over a decade, we have been talking about biochar.
 This material is the result of carbonized biomass in an oxygen-limited environment which is composed of 45 to 85% carbon [4].
 Its use is mainly found in agriculture as a soil amendment, an operation that consists in incorporating this material into the earth to improve physical properties [5].
 This biochar is used in the manner of the Terra Petra found in the Amazon.
 A real return to ancestral techniques, several scientific organizations are trying to demystify and understand the mechanisms between biochar and soil.

 Adding stable carbon to the soil would improve the retention of water and nutrients, such as nitrogen compounds, due to the porous structure of biochar molecules (Figure 1a).
-Then, in these conditions, microbiological activity would benefit from an environment conductive to its development.
+Then, in these conditions, the microbiological activity would benefit from an environment conducive to its development.
 Many use it directly to improve soil productivity and others use it to improve waste management by using it as a raw material for biochar production [6].
 To make biochar, you can use any type of organic matter, just “cook” it in an environment limited in oxygen.

 When a campfire burns, it is in direct contact with oxygen without limitations.
 The result of its ash is low in carbon since its combines with oxygen molecules in the atmosphere (CO2); mostly minerals remain in the ashes [7].
 On the other hand, when cooking in an oven where contact with oxygen is controlled by this closed environment, the rate of material that escapes is low.
 This is exactly the mechanism that is obtained during the production of biochar: the result looks more like a “carbon cake” (Figure 1b).
 Biochar can be manufactured at home on a small scale, but it can also be produced in industrial production plants [8], such as Airex Energy does in Bécancour, Québec [9].